FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Background

 \subsection{Energy Balance Models}

-Energy balance models (EBMs)~\cite{sellers1969global, holden2010dimensionally} are a lower-order representation of the climate system, where the changes in global temperature are explained by the imbalance in the Earth's energy budget.
+Energy balance models (EBMs)~\cite{sellers1969global, holden2010dimensionally} are a key component of SCMs that provide a lower-order representation of the climate system, where the changes in global temperature are explained by the imbalance in the Earth's energy budget.
 The most common and established class of EBM are box models.
 They represent the atmosphere and ocean as a set of vertically stacked boxes, where the uppermost box is exposed to top-of-atmosphere radiative flux.

 In a box model EBM, each box has a different heat capacity $C_i$, heat transfer coefficients $\kappa_i$ with the adjacent boxes, and its own temperature $T^{(i)}(t)$, as depicted in Figure~\ref{fig:k-box-model}.
-The uppermost box represents the fast components of the climate system, generally limited to the atmosphere, while the following boxes are used to represent slower components of the climate system such as shallow ocean and deep ocean.
+The uppermost box represents the fast components of the climate system, generally limited to the atmosphere and the land surface, while the following boxes are used to represent slower components of the climate system such as shallow ocean and deep ocean.

 Let $\bX(t) = ^\top$ be the vector concatenation of the temperatures within the boxes in a model with $k$ boxes.
 The change in temperature of a $k$-box EBM is described by the following simple first order linear ordinary differential equation (ODE)